 Chocolate Butterscotch Cookie Brittle

-Pour the batter into a 9 1/2" x 14" jelly roll pan.
+- Pour the batter into a 9 1/2" x 14" jelly roll pan.
 Press into an even layer.
-Baker for 20 minutes or until golden brown.
+Bake for 20 minutes or until golden brown.
 Cool.